visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/CreateBonds_operator.rst

 .. figure:: images/createbonds_advanced.png

-**Variable for atomic number** defaults to *element* as per the convention, but can be set to any integral variable corresponding to the atomic number of each atom.
+**Variable for atomic number** defaults to *element* as per the convention, but it can be set to any integral variable corresponding to the atomic number of each atom.

 If you specify the wrong distance, each atom might try to bond to many other atoms.
 To keep an error like this from causing a severe hit to memory and performance, **Maximum bonds per atom** will stop the process before it gets out of hand.
-The default value is *10*, and could safely be set lower in many cases, but is user-settable for unusual cases where >10 bonds are needed on some atoms.
+The default value is *10*, and it could safely be set lower in many cases, but it is user-settable for unusual cases where >10 bonds are needed on some atoms.

-When **Add periodic bonds** is checked, this will make the algorithm see if an atom would bond with and atom past a periodic boundary edge, and add a dangling bond in that case.
+When **Add periodic bonds** is checked, this will make the algorithm see if an atom would bond with an atom past a periodic boundary edge, and add a dangling bond in that case.
 Checking this setting will enable the **Periodic in X,Y,Z** controls as well as the controls for **Unit cell vectors**.

 **Periodicity in X, Y, Z** can be selected independently (or none).